rackerlabs/docs-developer-blog/_posts/2018-11-30-microsoft-power-bi.md

 Microsoft&reg; introduced the idea of self-service business intelligence (BI) back in 2009, announcing Power Pivot for Microsoft Excel&reg; 2010.
-After several years, Microsoft release version 1 of [Power BI&reg;](https://powerbi.microsoft.com/en-us/), but the user experience wasn't great.
+After several years, Microsoft released version 1 of [Power BI&reg;](https://powerbi.microsoft.com/en-us/), but the user experience wasn't great.
 Microsoft collected feedback from end users and crafted a newer version of Power BI that became popular.
 This blog provides an